jonask1337/esp-idf-nat-example/README.md

 Example network setup using ESP32 as WiFi repeater.
 The diagram was created with [Draw.io](https://www.draw.io/).
 ## Get started
 The following are the steps required to run this project on the ESP32 and turn it into a WiFi repeater.
+The example is for version 4.0 of ESP-IDF.
+If you want to use ESP-IDF v3.3 use the [esp-idf-v3.3](https://github.com/jonask1337/esp-idf-nat-example/tree/esp-idf-v3.3) branch.

 ### Step 1 - Setup ESP-IDF
 Download and setup the ESP-IDF.